 Abstract

 Adaptive block partitioning for VSP, which uses 8x4 or 4x8 subblock depending on the depth of 8x8 block in JCT3V-E0208, was adopted.
 However in AMP case, 4x4 block motion compensation process can occur.
 It is proposed to fix VSP partitioning for AMP to avoid the 4x4 block based process.

+After the first view, the cross-checker (MediaTek in F0219) and the author confirmed a mistake in the code, and have done the simulation again.
+It is reported the cross-checker’s results and the author’s results match.

+Revision 1 shows the fixed results.
+It is reported that the gain of fixed version on average is 0.01%, 0.01 % and 0.01% in texture, video and synthesis respectively.
+(At the bug-version, the gain was reported 0.01 %, 0.00% and 0.04 % respectively)

 Introduction